 Take part in Long Lake's wildest weekend!
 The Long Lake Winter Carnival packs a lot of fun into their one-day festival in mid-January (the 2024 schedule will be updated soon).
 The day kicks off with a snowmobile parade down Mt.
 Sabattis and the coronation of the King and Queen.
 From there, it's all fun and games, with cardboard box sled races, a Ladies Fry Pan Toss, free ice skating and sledding, a rousing game of broomball, ice carving demonstrations and even complimentary food!
 Capping off the day with a fireworks display, it's an action-packed day you won't soon forget!

-- Frozen Fire & Lights takes place February 25th in the village of Inlet.
-Gather around the bonfire and enjoy delicious treats after an afternoon of sledding, ice-skating and Adirondack cross-country skiing.
-Watch a spectacular fireworks display in Arrowhead Park at dusk.
+Held the last Saturday of February (2/24/24), Frozen Fire & Lights brings tons of family-friendly winter fun to the village of Inlet, NY, on the Fulton Chain Lakes near Moose River Plains Park.
+Gather around a bonfire and enjoy delicious treats after an afternoon of sledding, ice-skating and cross-country skiing.
+Decorate a kite, race down a hill on a cardboard sled and complete the day with a spectacular fireworks display in Arrowhead Park.

 The Raquette Lake Winter Carnival offers two full days of family fun in mid-February in a beautiful part of the Adirondacks near the Pigeon Lake Wilderness area.
 Get your adrenaline pumping by taking part in the snowshoe relay, snow dodgeball game, and tug-o-war competition.
 See how far you can toss a frying pan or hit a hole in one playing ice golf on Raquette Lake.
 Curious what real lumberjacks are all about?
 Stop by the timed crosscut and chainsaw competitions to see them in action!
 When the chill of the day starts to seep in, warm up by the bonfire and get ready for the evening's firework display.